Ancient Greek religion: Roman Empire

-When the Roman Republic conquered Greece in 146 BC, it took much of Greek religion (along with many other aspects of Greek culture such as literary and architectural styles) and incorporated it into its own.
+When the Roman Republic conquered Greece in 146 BCE, it took much of Greek religion (along with many other aspects of Greek culture such as literary and architectural styles) and incorporated it into its own.
 The Greek gods were equated with the ancient Roman deities; Zeus with Jupiter, Hera with Juno, Poseidon with Neptune, Aphrodite with Venus, Ares with Mars, Artemis with Diana, Athena with Minerva, Hermes with Mercury, Hephaestus with Vulcan, Hestia with Vesta, Demeter with Ceres, Hades with Pluto, Tyche with Fortuna, and Pan with Faunus.
 Some of the gods, such as Apollo and Bacchus, had earlier been adopted by the Romans.
 There were also many deities that existed in the Roman religion before its interaction with Greece that were not associated with a Greek deity, including Janus and Quirinus.

 The Romans generally did not spend much on new temples in Greece other than those for their Imperial cult, which were placed in all important cities.
 Exceptions include Antoninus Pius (r.
-138–161 AD), whose commissions include the Baalbec Temple of Bacchus, arguably the most impressive survival from the imperial period (though the Temple of Jupiter-Baal next to it was larger).
+138–161 CE), whose commissions include the Baalbec Temple of Bacchus, arguably the most impressive survival from the imperial period (though the Temple of Jupiter-Baal next to it was larger).
 It could be said the Greek world was by this time well furnished with sanctuaries.
 Roman governors and emperors often pilfered famous statues from sanctuaries, sometimes leaving contemporary reproductions in their place.
-Verres, governor of Sicily from 73 to 70 BC, was an early example who, unusually, was prosecuted after his departure.
+Verres, governor of Sicily from 73 to 70 BCE, was an early example who, unusually, was prosecuted after his departure.

 After the huge Roman conquests beyond Greece, new cults from Egypt and Asia became popular in Greece as well as the western empire.